ashishaj01/DataProducts_Assignment/README.md

       submitButton('Submit')

 The main panel is used to organize how the user interface looks.
-We use the tabpanelset to create tabs thats shows different output.
+We use the tabpanelset to create tabs thats shows different output

     mainPanel(
       tabsetPanel(